EPCCed/2023-04-12-hpc-intro-napier/_episodes/13-scheduler.md

     compute nodes each have 32 cores we often want to specify 32 parallel processes per node.
   - The command and arguments for our parallel program.

+{% include {{ site.snippets }}/resources/pi-mpi-details.snip %}

-To illustrate this process, we will use a simple MPI parallel program that sharpens an image.
+To illustrate this process, we will use a simple MPI parallel program that estimates the value of Pi.
 (We will meet this example program in more detail in a later episode.)
-Here is a job submission script that runs the sharpen program across two compute nodes on the cluster.
-Create a file (e.g. called: `run-sharpen.slurm`) with the contents of this script in it.
+Here is a job submission script that runs the program across two compute nodes on the cluster.
+Create a file (e.g. called: `run-pi-mpi.slurm`) with the contents of this script in it.

 {% include {{ site.snippets }}/scheduler/parallel-script.snip %}